rontechswerve/falling-pickaxe/README.md

 Extra details about when a MegaTNT appears in the game:

-- Instagram chat messages that contain `megatnt` enqueue a MegaTNT with the chatter’s display name, message, and avatar attached.
+- TikTok chat messages that contain `megatnt` enqueue a MegaTNT with the chatter’s display name, message, and avatar attached.
 - Queue processing happens every `QUEUES_POP_INTERVAL_SECONDS` (see `default.config.json` / `config.json`).
-Polling frequency for Instagram is controlled by `INSTAGRAM_POLL_INTERVAL_SECONDS`.
 - You can also spawn a MegaTNT manually in-game by pressing the `M` key — this spawns immediately (no queue).
 - MegaTNTs use a larger explosion radius, detonate automatically ~4 seconds after spawn, and trigger a stronger camera shake.